maestroh1git/alx-zero_day/0x03-git/README.md

-This is the git part of the repo
+This is the grit part of the repo